top of page

 The four German cases are the nominative, genitive, dative, and accusative.
 You can think of these as the equivalent of the subject, possessive, indirect object, and direct object in English.

-For man learners, the German grammar cases can be challenging at first, because each noun, pronoun, and article has four cases.
+For many learners, the German grammar cases can be challenging at first, because each noun, pronoun, and article has four cases.
 Not only does each noun have a gender, but that gender also has four different variants depending on where it is placed in the sentence.
 Depending on how a particular word is used - whether it is the subject, a possessive, an indirect object, or a direct object - the spelling and pronunciation of that noun or pronoun changes, as does the article.

 The four German cases are the nominative, the genitive, the dative, and the accusative.
 They correspond to the subject, possessive, indirect object, and direct object in English.